 On this page you'll see our annually updated Racing Rules & Regulations.
 This is the definitive guide to racing at the Hot Rod Races on Pendine Sands.
 Racing at Pendine is authorised by the IOPD and the rule book is in full accordance with their guidelines.
-You can click on the cover image, which will take you to a new page with a PDF file, which you can then either read on screen, or, and we recommend this if you plan to race at Pendine, download and print off.
+You can click on the cover image, which will take you to a new page with a PDF file, which you can then either read on screen, or, and we highly recommend this if you plan to race at Pendine, download and print a copy.

 Roll Bars & Cages

 First up, here’s Malc’s description of how his roll cage came together: